← Back to projects

 Key Features

-• Gaussian-based spatial weight matrix generator with distance truncation and normalization.
+• Gaussian-based spatial weight matrix generator with distance truncation

-• Exhaustive pattern generator for equal-count tri-category packing ((3n)! / (n!)^3 configurations).
+• Exhaustive pattern generator for equal-count tri-category packing

-• MATLAB Project structure for reproducible, IDE-integrated workflows.
+• MATLAB Project integration for reproducible workflows

 Technical Details

-Spatial Weight Matrix: makeW_gaussian.m
+Spatial Weight Matrix Generation

 function W = makeW_gaussian(Nside, r, sigma)